t-snyder/tech-blog/_posts/2025-11-08-010-SecureTransport-Overview-Part-1.md

 - **Service Core** - The functionality within the service core and especially the verticles which is supports need to be abstracted into a Service Core class which an end service can extend for its own functionality.
 - **Test Cases** - The true test cases are the Gatekeeper and AuthController services.
 - **Service Identity** - Needs significant improvement, currently just a string Id.
+- **TLS Algorithms** - TLS with PQC Hybrid Algorithms are not included within the Prototype.

 ---